︎︎︎ PREVIOUS

 The narratives of European culture are told without mention of their colonial origins.
 Histories of resource extraction and non-European aesthetic formativeness are rarely referenced in the architectural epicenters, or 'grand' galleries of museums.

-It is ironic that we were in the European galleries, celebrating a publication whose entire work has been focused on revisiting South Asian artifacts and stories from Euro-American archives that often overlook subaltern truths
+Ironically, we were in the European galleries, celebrating a publication whose entire work has been focused on revisiting South Asian artifacts and stories from Euro-American archives that often overlook subaltern truths.

-The project is currently being adopted by the Education Department at the Museum to be integrated into Teen and K-12 education programs to decolonize the museum space.
-The labels will also be installed as a temporary intervention in the space as a site-specific installation.
+The museum labels from the site-specific installation were adopted by the Museum’s ︎︎︎ Education Department to be integrated into Teen and K-12 education programs to decolonize the museum space.

 Histories of textile trade and influences that are evident in the costumes of European Art, such as Chintz, Zardozi, ‘Cashmere’ shawls, and cotton prints.

-Histories of pigments used in these paintings, tracing their rootes back to South Asia, such as lapis lazuli from Afghanistan, Indian Yellow from Bengal, and Venetian Red from the Deccan.
+Histories of pigments used in these paintings, tracing their roots back to South Asia, such as lapis lazuli from Afghanistan, Indian Yellow from Bengal, and Venetian Red from the Deccan.

 Histories of aesthetics, style, and compositions that were exchanged between Europe and South Asia, from Rembrandt’s Mughal influences to the origins of fresco painting.